Germaine, Baroness Edouard de Rothschild (née Halphen) (1884-1975)

-The French philanthropist Germaine Alice Halphen was born in Paris in 1884, the daughter of the financcier Émile Halphen and philanthropist Louise Fould.
+Germaine, Baroness Edouard Alphonse de Rothschild (nee Halphen) (1884-1975) was born in Paris in 1884, the daughter of the financcier Émile Halphen and philanthropist Louise Fould.
 She was the granddaughter of Paul Fould (1837-1917), the niece of the composer Fernand Halphen, the cousin of Gaston Gradis and cousin of Noémie Halphen (wife of Baron Maurice de Rothschild).
-She married Édouard de Rothschild in1905, and the couple had three children, Guy de Rothschild, Jacqueline de Piatigorsky (née de Rothschild) and Batsheba de Rothschild.
+Her marriage to Edouard de Rothschild in 1905 produced three children, Guy, Jacqueline and Bethsabée.
+Noted for her philanthropy in her native France, in 1938, she founded the Jewish Committee for Children of Germany and Central European refugees in France.
+In 1942, she was successful in securing the emigration of 130 Jewish children to the United States.
+In 1952 she wrote an illustrated volume on the work of the French potter, Bernard Palissy.

 000/995, 1 volume